hyperledger/fabric/docs/source/orderer/ordering_service.md

 If a third or more of the nodes crash or are unreachable, no blocks can be agreed upon.

 The advantage of the BFT orderer over the Raft orderer is that it can withstand some of the nodes being compromised.
-Indeed, if up to (but not including) a third of the orderer nodes are controlled by a malicous party, the system can still accept new transactions, order them, and most importantly ensure the same blocks are committed by the rest of the ordering nodes.
+Indeed, if up to (but not including) a third of the orderer nodes are controlled by a malicious party, the system can still accept new transactions, order them, and most importantly ensure the same blocks are committed by the rest of the ordering nodes.
 This is in contrast to Raft, which is not suitable to be deployed in such a harsh adversary model.